2022 FIFA World Cup: How to stream every soccer game

 When does the 2022 FIFA World Cup start?

-The 2022 World Cup will take place in Qatar and runs from Nov.
-20 through Dec.
+The 2022 World Cup is being held in Qatar this year.
+The tournament runs through Dec.
 18. It's the first winter World Cup in the history of the entire competition.
 32 of the top national teams will compete across 64 matches.
-Team USA will return to the tournament this year for the first time since 2014 on Monday, Nov.
-21 at 11 a.m.
-EST.

 During the group stage (which runs from Nov.
 20-Dec.
 2), games kick off at 5 a.m., 8 a.m., 11 a.m. and 2 p.m.
 EST, so get your coffee ready.
 Thankfully, the first match of the competition, Qatar vs. Ecuador, is scheduled to start at 11 a.m EST on Sunday, Nov.
 20.